solsoftware/capsula/tutorial.md

 The host object cannot reside in a composite state without residing in one of its direct or indirect steady sub-states.
 In that sense we say that composite state is not steady, although the host object can indirectly reside in it for a longer period of time.

-The state machine definition object is also considered a composite state.
+The state machine definition object itself is considered to be a state (most often a composite one).

-> Initial state is a starting point of a lifecycle of its parent composite state.
+> Initial state is a starting point of a lifecycle of its parent (composite) state.
 Initial states are designated with the *initial* keyword.
 Composite state must have an initial state in it.

 Initial states are like a simple states: they must not have inner states.
 Initial states are never steady, i.e. they always have the ```next``` transition pointing to another state.